-Students in grades 4 - 8 compete in the Regional 24 Challenge® Math Tournament, using the popular 24 game.
+Students in grades 4 through 8 compete in the Regional 24 Challenge® Math Tournament, using the popular 24 game.
 Top 3 winners from each division will be eligible for the State Championship held in Harrisburg in June.
 We encourage schools to have competitions at the school level as only 4 students per division per school can attend the Regional Tournament.
 For more information email: firstname.lastname@example.org

 Students in 5th grade and up will apply their creativity to solve wacky and exciting challenges by combining arts and technology.
 A potpourri of scavenged and recycled materials will be supplied.
 Through tinkering, students will engineer and fabricate an end product of their own creation.
 Please e-mail email@example.com for more information.